Blog Posts in June 2014

 Related videos tab revealed another gem: PDP-11/34 with RL-01 disk drives – the very same system where I started my IT career as a high-school kid.
 Enjoy!

-A long while ago I wrote about the brokenness of socket API and lack of session layer in TCP/IP stack.
-Looks like I’m not the only one with heretic opinions; Fred Baker reached similar conclusions in his Happier Eyeballs draft and Brian Carpenter recently published a long article title IP Addresses Considered Harmful which documents (among other things) the history of socket API and the reasons DNS isn’t tightly integrated with it.
+It looks like I’m not the only one with heretic opinions; Fred Baker reached similar conclusions in his Happier Eyeballs draft and Brian Carpenter recently published a lengthy article title IP Addresses Considered Harmful which documents (among other things) the history of socket API and the reasons DNS isn’t tightly integrated with it.
 Both documents are definitely worth reading.

 Overlay virtual networks were the first commercial-grade OpenFlow use case – Nicira’s Network Virtualization Platform (NVP – rebranded as VMware NSX for Multiple Hypervisors after the acquisition, and finally rearchitected into VMware NSX-T) used OpenFlow to program the hypervisor virtual switches (Open vSwitches – OVS).